AndrejaCH/Data_Investigation/README.md

 ### Introduction

 Suicide is a global phenomenon and occurs throughout the lifespan.
-Close to 800 000 people die due to suicide every year, which is one person every 40 seconds (source: WHO).
+Nearly 800,000 people die due to suicide every year, which is one person every 40 seconds (source: WHO).
 For this project, I am analyzing global suicide data from 1990 to 2016.
 In particular I am interested in finding trends amongst countries with the most and the least suicide per 100,000 people and how those countries differ in GDP, Gini-index (inequality index) and cell-phone use.

 ### Data used